william-spongberg/BoomerangFooMod/README.md

 - LevelPicker: Select a list of level IDs to use in the match.
 These will be shuffled.
 If none specified, then it will use the default level playlist (default None)

 ### Powerup Modifiers
-*Note: many of the default values are not good.
-I recommend changing these to their game defaults and then playing around with them*

 - Shield
   - ShieldCounter: The amount of hits that a shield will tank before disappearing (default 1)